evergreen-ci/lobster/README.md

 * `node server --logs ./path/to/local/logs`
 You can now view lobster by going to `http://localhost:9000/lobster?server=localhost:9000/api/log`.

-Type `node server --help` for additional options, including binding to 0.0.0.0
+Type `node server --help` for additional options, including the option to bind to 0.0.0.0

 ## What is Lobster
 Lobster is a log viewer implemented as a React-based frontend.
 As such its an easy to extend system.